10 Best Small Treadmills for Your Home or Apartment

 NordicTrack T-Series Treadmill

-With many of the features of a Peloton for about $700 less, this compact treadmill is a nice mid-range price option.
+With many high-end features for hundreds of dollars less, this compact treadmill is a nice mid-range price option.
 It comes with access to live or on-demand workouts for one year for up to five users; a 10-inch HD touchscreen; 0 to 10 percent incline and 0 to 10 MPH speed range; a space-efficient folding design; and a 10-year frame, two-year parts, and one-year labor warranty.

 When deciding between two styles, Gagliardi suggests asking yourself: Do I need this feature to be successful with my exercise goals?
 Is this feature necessary?
 For example, if you’re buying a treadmill that will be placed near a television, you may not need one that comes with a monitor.
 “The secret to any exercise program and lifestyle change is consistency,” he says.
 “If there are certain features that you think will help you to be more consistent or make the exercise experience more enjoyable, then those features should be considered.